joshuabhorrocks/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) Linear, O(n).
 Steps in code increases linearly with the number of inputs.

 ## Exercise II

-establish building height of n
+Establish building height of n
 Start at middle floor and drop egg.
 If broken, move down one floor.
 If it doesn't break, move up one floor.

-runtime is linear
+(Binary search, with a runtime of O(n) )